hikeventures/hikeventures.github.io/_posts/articles/products/2018-11-03-Trangia-Duossal.markdown

 So, I decided to get a new <a href="https://amzn.to/2DnuU1s" rel="nofollow">dehydrator</a>, which I will use to prepare meals in advance before heading out for a trip.

 Once the food is dehydrated, I will store it in small minigrip bags.
 I am also thinking of getting a small <a href="https://amzn.to/2F0ZRKy" rel="nofollow">vacuum sealer</a> in the future which would keep the dehydrated food even longer fresh and dry than minigrip bags.

+Follow our blog to see how we will use the Trangia on camp fire, gas burner and on a hobo stove.